-7.8 Ensure DES Cipher Suites is disabled (Scored)
+7.8 (L1) Ensure DES Cipher Suites is Disabled (Automated)

-DES is a weak symmetric-key cipher.
-It is recommended that it be disabled.
+The DES Cipher Suite is considered a weak symmetric-key cipher, therefore it is recommended that it be disabled.

 By disabling DES, there is a better chance of maintaining data confidentiality and integrity.